samuellawrentz/highcharts-networkChart/README.md

 # highcharts-networkChart
-A custom network chart rendered using Highcharts SVG Renderer
+A custom network chart rendered using Highcharts SVG Renderer.
+A network chart connects a node with its similar nodes, the distance between the center and the node shows their similarity.
+The greater the distance of a node from center, lesser its similarity with the center node.

 Dependency: Highcharts